 A final note before we continue: The simplification of the sexual response into a small number of stages does not do justice to the richness and beauty of the individual variability in sexual responses.
 Everyone is different, and while the responses are biologically somewhat predictable, there is extreme variation in each person's subjective experiences.

 Masters and Johnson's Four-Phase Model

 The sexual response cycle as has four distinct phases: excitement, plateau, orgasm, and resolution.
-Both males and females may experience these phases during sexual activity, but the duration of the phase may differ.
-This is why it is unlikely that sexual partners will experience simultaneous orgasm or the same intensity levels at each of the phase.
-With communication, partners can better understand the differences in each others sexual response cycles and enhance their sexual experiences.
+Both males and females may experience these phases during sexual activity, but the duration of the phases may differ.
+This variability explains why it is unlikely that sexual partners will experience simultaneous orgasm or the same intensity levels at each of the phases.
+With communication, partners can better understand the differences in each other's sexual response cycles and enhance their sexual experiences.

 The excitement phase is the first phase of the sexual response cycle.
 Like all phases of the cycle, excitement varies from person to person and situation to situation.
 The characteristics of the excitement phase can last from less than a minute to several hours and include the following signs:

 · Breathing accelerates